aDAVISk/MimicChest/Python/arcsinPlot/README.md

 Arcsinh scalse has linear-scalse characteristics around the origin and log-scalse characteristics at larger absolute values, which are varid for all range of real number.
 Arcsinh scalse is good for multi-scale analysis.

+### arcsinPlot.py
+Main program file you want to copy to your project directory.

 **call signiture**
 ```
 setArcsinh(method, *args, dim=1, **kwargs)